 We all love the idea of plunging into the ocean and explore the exciting world under the water surface.
-But since we don’t really have gills and fins, we have to make use of additional equipment in order to survive and move around underwater.
+But since we don’t really have gills and fins, we have to make use of additional equipment like a snorkeling mask in order to survive and move around underwater.

 It doesn’t matter if you’re going deep sea diving, or snorkeling or just swimming – certain precautionary measures are essential to ensure that you have a safe and enjoyable experience.

 Can you Snorkel with Swim Googles?
 Yes, technically you can.
 But most likely it won’t be a pleasant experience.
 You have to breathe through your mouth and having your nose in the water makes it very difficult to not end up with water in your breathing tract.

 Whether it’s swimming or snorkeling, we have to wear goggles or a snorkel mask to move around comfortably underwater.
 In essence, they both serve a similar function: by creating an air pocket in front of your eyes, they allow for a clearer view.
 They eliminate the distortion in your vision, which occurs when your eyes are in direct contact with the water.

 These snorkeling masks and swimming goggles may be made up of different materials, such as acrylic or plastic or glass.
 Regardless of the material, the main aim is to make your view underwater less blurry.
 While it’s okay to use either one of these when you’re snorkeling, using a dive mask is ideal.